Endo-parameters for p-adic classical groups: Introduction

+In the special case of \gre{cuspidal representations} of symplectic groups, and assuming~$\LL$, work of the third author with Blondel and Henniart~\cite[Theorem 7.6]{BlHeSt} (together with Theorem~\ref{thmClassifyConjClassG} to define the map~$\vartheta$ as above) shows that if we further project from the set of endo-parameters for~$\G^\so$ by \emph{forgetting their Witt type data} and further project from~$\WP(\G^\so)$ to the set of (non-extended) wild parameters for~$\G^\so$\shaun{, then we get a bijection for which} the resulting diagram commutes.

+In an orthogonal direction to Bushnell and Kutzko's generalization~\cite{BK93} of Howe's construction of cuspidal representations of~$p$-adic general linear groups in the tame case~\cite{Howe}, Yu constructed cuspidal representations of a broad class of~$p$-adic connected reductive groups~$\H$ defined over~$\F_\so$ \cite{Yutame}, a construction which Fintzen recently proved exhausts all cuspidal representations whenever the residual characteristic of~$\F_\so$ does not divide the order of the Weyl group of~$\H$~\cite{Fintzen}.
+Hakim and Murnaghan~\cite{HM} considered the flexibility in the data defining Yu's cuspidal representations and developed a \emph{refactorization} procedure to classify isomorphism classes of Yu's cuspidal representations by equivalence classes of these data.
+It would be interesting to develop \shaun{notions of pss-characters, endo-equivalence, and endo-parameters in this setting of more general groups~$\H$}.

-\begin{ack} This work was supported by the Engineering and Physical Sciences Research Council (EP/H00534X/1 and EP/M029719/1), the Heilbronn Institute for Mathematical Research, and Imperial College London.
-We thank David Helm for his interest and fruitful conversations. \end{ack}
+\begin{ack} This work was supported by the Engineering and Physical Sciences Research Council (EP/H00534X/1 and EP/M029719/1), the Heilbronn Institute for Mathematical Research, Imperial College London, ShanghaiTech University, and University of East Anglia.
+We thank Colin Bushnell and Marie-France Vign\'eras for their interest in this work, Jean-Fran\c cois Dat for sharing details of his current work, and David Helm and Guy Henniart for helpful conversations. \rob{Finally, we thank the referees for very helpful comments and suggestions, which have greatly improved the paper.} \end{ack}